Fraunhofer-AISEC/cmc/README.md

 ## Prerequistes

-- Running the *cmcd* currently requires a Linux platform with access to ```/dev/tpm0```.
+- Running the *cmcd* currently requires a Linux platform.
+If the *cmcd* is configured to use a TPM for measurements or signing, the *cmcd* must be able to access ```/dev/tpm0```.
+If AMD SEV-SNP is used for measurements, the *cmcd* must be run on an AMD server within an SNP Virtual Machine.
 - Building the *cmcd* requires *go* (https://golang.org/doc/install)
 - Performing a successful remote attestation further requires a correctly configured platform, configuration data and meta-data about the expected platform state (see [Manifests and Descriptions](#manifests-and-descriptions))

-**Note**: The *cmcd* accesses the TPM and creates keys within the TPM.
+**Note**: If configured to be used with a TPM, The *cmcd* accesses the TPM and creates keys within the TPM.
 You should not run it on your normal work laptop, as it might require the TPM and its key storage for secure boot, disk encryption or other purposes.
 Instead, run it on a dedicated Virtual Machine (VM) or server.

 ## Quick Start